andongBlue/chenandong.github.io/_pages/about.md

 **Email:** ands691119@gmail.com, [**Google Scholar**](https://scholar.google.com/citations?user=tcb9VT8AAAAJ&hl=zh-CN) [**Github**](https://github.com/andongBlue), [**Zhihu**](https://www.zhihu.com/people/wang-ya-fei-48)

 # Biography
-Andong Chen (陈安东) is a second-year Ph.D. candidate (2022-2026) at Harbin Institute of Technology (哈尔滨工业大学), China, advised by Tiejun Zhao.
+Andong Chen (陈安东) is a third-year Ph.D. candidate (2022-2026) at Harbin Institute of Technology (哈尔滨工业大学), China, advised by Tiejun Zhao.
 He received his master's and bachelor's degree from  Queen Mary University/Minzu University of China and Hunan University.

 His research interests include nature language processing, large language model and machine translation.
 He has published 3 papers at the top international AI/NLP conferences/journal such as ACL, EMNLP and TALLIP.

 In open-source contributions, I like to share something that I think is valuable.
-Now I am the project leader of an open source project about LLMs([So Large Lm](https://github.com/datawhalechina/so-large-lm/tree/main)), which now has **2.4k starts 🌟** and **214 forks**.
+Now I am the project leader of an open source project about LLMs([So Large Lm](https://github.com/datawhalechina/so-large-lm/tree/main)), which now has **3k starts 🌟**.

 # News:
 2024.05:  🎉 1 papers are accepted by ACL 2024!
 And then release the [video~](https://www.bilibili.com/video/BV1RjU6YPEEY/?spm_id_from=333.999.0.0&vd_source=4d086b5e84a56b9d46078e927713ffb0)